psycopaths/jdoop/README.md

 * `--jpf-core-path` - a path to JPF core
 * `--jdart-path` - a path to the JDart module
-* `--sut-compilation` - a directory where class files of the package being tested can be found
+* `--sut-compilation` - a directory where class files of the project being tested can be found
 * `--test-compilation` - a directory where generated JUnit tests should be compiled to